-Data analysis showed that there was no significant difference based on gender, in the pre- service teachers’ overall understanding of environmental concepts as well as in the cognitive, affective and behavioral dimensions (Table 7).
-In the same direction Kroufek, Çelik and Can (2015) found that the variable gender showed no statistical difference except for the subscale consciousness.
-Similarly, Liu et al. (2015) refer that the differences between gender and affective or behavior domains were not substantive.
+Data analysis showed that there was no significant difference based on gender, on pre- service teachers’ overall understanding of environmental concepts as well as on the cognitive, affect and behavioral dimensions (Table 7).
+Similalry, Kroufek, Çelik and Can (2015) found that the gender variable showed no statistical difference except in the subscale consciousness.
+Similarly, Liu et al. (2015) refer that any differences between gender and the affect or behavior domains were not substantive.

-From the other hand surveys indicated that women are more responsible environmentally than men and have more environmental concerns (Goldman et al., 2014; Tuncer Teksoz et al., 2014; Tuncer et al., 2009).
-For instance, Tuncer Teksoz et al. (2014) found significant differences for males and females about environmental concerns and their attitudes toward the environment with females have more environment concerns and their attitudes have more ecocentric orientations than males.
+However, surveys indicated that women are more responsible environmentally than men and show greater environmental concern (Goldman et al., 2014; Tuncer Teksoz et al., 2014; Tuncer et al., 2009).
+For instance, Tuncer Teksoz et al. (2014) found significant differences among men and women on environmental concerns and their attitudes toward the environment, with women showing greater environment concerns and their attitudes being more eco-centric than those of men.